Marriott Mena House

 Mena House is fabulously ornate - go for the Palace rather than the Garden Wing (unless you want interconnecting rooms).
 Having a Pyramid-view room is so unique, so go for that if you can.
 The Garden Wing rooms feel rather soulless while the Palace rooms are full of character and history.

 This is one of the oldest most established hotels in Cairo where Winston Churchill used to frequent and many black and white pictures of hotel in years gone by adorn the walls.
 It is such a wonderful experience to open your bedroom curtains and be faced with such a spectacular view of the mystical Pyramids.

-A former hunting lodge built in 1869, the Mena House Oberoi is just 700 meters from the Pyramid of Cheops.
-The 420 rooms are decorated in an opulent, Moorish style and facilities within the hotel's 40-acre grounds include a swimming pool, spa and fitness center; the 18-hole golf course will reopen this spring following a renovation.
+A former hunting lodge built in 1869, the Mena House Oberoi is just 700 metres from the Pyramid of Cheops.
+The 420 rooms are decorated in an opulent, Moorish style and facilities within the hotel's 40-acre grounds include a swimming pool, spa and fitness centre; the 18-hole golf course will reopen this spring following a renovation.
 The five restaurants include The Moghul Room for outstanding Indian cuisine, Alfredo for contemporary Italian food, Le Jardin for pan-Asian, Mediterranean and European dishes, and 24-hour dining at Khan El Khalili.

 X-factor The rooms and suites in the original hunting lodge have the best pyramid views.
 Guests are advised to book well in advance.